msherron/drupal-vm-debian-lucid/README.md

 There are a couple places where you can customize the VM for your needs:

   - `config.yml`: Contains variables like the VM domain name and IP address, PHP and MySQL configuration, etc.
-  - `drupal.make.yml`: Contains configuration for the Drupal core version, modules, and patches that will be downloaded on Drupal's initial installation (more about [Drush make files](https://www.drupal.org/node/1432374)).
+  - `drupal.make.yml`: Contains configuration for the Drupal core version, modules, and patches that will be downloaded on Drupal's initial installation (more about [Drush make files](https://www.drupal.org/node/1432374)). *NOTE:* As DVM+Lucid requires an older version of Drush (5.8), the make files are substantially different from original DVM.
+The included default make file will build a vanilla D7 site in DVM+Lucid.

-If you want to switch from Drupal 8 (default) to Drupal 7 or 6 on the initial install, do the following:
+If you want to switch from Drupal 7 (default) to Drupal 6 on the initial install, do the following:

   1. Update the Drupal `version` and `core` inside the `drupal.make.yml` file.
   2. Update `drupal_major_version` inside `config.yml`.